YogeshGoyyalA-1/Flick_Picks/README.md

 ## Requirements
 The project's dependencies are listed in the `requirements.txt` file.
 To ensure the correct versions of packages are installed, use the `pip install -r requirements.txt` command as mentioned in the [Installation](#installation) section.

 We hope you enjoy your movie discovery journey with FlickPicks!
 For any feedback or issues, please feel free to reach out.
-Happy movie watching!
+Happy Movie watching!